Basis-Theory/basistheory-integration-guides/collections/guides/manage_applications_terraform/index.md

 terraform apply
 ```

-If all went successfully, Terraform should output that 1 resource was successfully added.
+If all was successful, Terraform should output that 1 resource was successfully added.
 If you made it this far, pat yourself
 on the back! 🎉 You've successfully created an Application via Terraform!

 Now in order to use the Application API Key for `curl` commands, for example, you'll need to export the key that was just created.